enkidevs/curriculum/Web/HTML/html-versions/html4-xhtml-and-html5.md

 ???

+ * HTML4
+ * HTML5
+ * HTML1
+ * HTML2
+ * HTML3

 What does XHTML stand for?

 ???

+ * eXtensible Hypertext Markup Language
+ * eXtensive Hypertext Madeup Language
+ * eXpressive Hypertype Markup Language
+ * eXtensible Hypertext Markup Library

 What is the main difference between HTML4 and XHTML?

 ???

+ * all tags, once opened, must be closed in XHTML, but not in HTML4
+ * all tags, once opened, must be closed in HTML4, but not in XHTML
+ * all elements must be written in uppercase in XHTML, but not in HTML4
+ * All attribute values have to be written in lowercase in HTML4, but not in XHTML

 Which of these HTML elements were removed in HTML5?